bootstrapbay/lazy-kit-react/README.md

 ### `npm install`

 <br />
-And to start the project in development mode
+And to start the project in development mode run
 ### `npm start`

 ## Dependencies